Commercial Property Insurance Overview

 - Any optional coverages

-Commercial Property Coverage Form: These forms can be any of several commercial property forms containing an insuring agreement and related provisions.
-A Builders Risk Coverage Form may be added to provide broader coverage for buildings under construction.
-A Condominium Coverage Form may be used to provide coverage for Condominium Associations.
+Commercial Property Coverage Form: These forms can be any of the several commercial property forms containing an insuring agreement and related provisions, for instance, a Builders Risk Coverage Form may be added to cover buildings under construction and a Condominium Coverage Form may be used to cover condominium associations.
 Each commercial property coverage form contains the following elements:

 - Insuring agreement